28410629/ITRW225/README.md

 3. When succesful, **merge** or **rebase** your branch with develop.
 4. If there are no merge conflicts, create a **pull request**.
 5. When approved by selected reviewer, check email for **build server results**.
-6. If build was unsuccessful, ensure to fix it
+6. If build was unsuccessful, ensure to **fix it**.

 :sunglasses:

 *Note:*
         * Regular meetings will be held on Fridays mornings.
         * Ensure weekly cards are completed before Fridays.

 ---